jaysonsantos/rust-talk/README.md

 # History
 - Created in 2006 by a Mozilla employee in his spare time.
 - In 2009 Mozilla started sponsoring it.
-- Original compiler was written in OCam and it got rewritten in rust and was able to compile itself in 2011 and uses llvm as backend.
+- Original compiler was written in OCaml and it got rewritten in rust and was able to compile itself in 2011 and uses llvm as backend.
 - First stable version was released in 2015.
 - Mozilla uses it to develop servo, a browser engine.